Rambler Six and V8: Mexico

 Midsize Rambler models were assembled from CKD kits in Mexico during two different periods.
-The first was under Armadora Mexicana based in Mexico City, between 1956 and 1957, and the second under Planta REO based in Monterrey, from late 1959.
+The first was under Armadora Mexicana based in Mexico City, between 1956 and 1957, and the second was under Planta REO based in Monterrey, from late 1959.
 Because of the low sales volume, American Motors terminated its contract with Armadora Mexicana that originally began with AMC's predecessor company in 1950.
-Complete Rambler models were again imported from the United States (between 1957 and 1958), sold through a limited network of dealerships of which most were located in Mexico City.
+Complete Rambler models were again imported from the United States (between 1957 and 1958) and sold through a limited network of dealerships, most of which were located in Mexico City.
 The agreement with Planta REO was formalized in 1959, becoming AMC's second partner in the country and resuming local assembly.

 Between 1958 and 1959, the Mexican midsize Rambler line consisted of a four-door sedan in Super trim, a four-door hardtop in Super trim, and a four-door pillared wagon in Cross Country trim.
 All three versions were powered by the one-barrel OHV 127 hp 195.6 CID I6 engines.
 A three-speed manual transmission was standard with the three-speed automatic as an option, including the push-button version.

 The problem of low sales volume continued under Planta REO and AMC also canceled this contract.
-The company would eventually sign an agreement with Toyota, which would cause speculations of Planta REO neglecting the Rambler brand in favor of the Japanese one, being allegedly an important or the main cause of the low commercial success of this second venture of AMC in Mexico.
+The company signed an agreement with Toyota in 1960.
+Planta REO did not focus on the Rambler brand in favor of the Japanese one, being allegedly an important or the main cause of the low commercial success of this second venture of AMC in Mexico.
+By March 1964, the relationship with Toyota was also terminated because the Mexican government increased the domestic content rate as well as the bankruptcy of Planta Reo.

 Imports of completed AMC vehicles into Mexico resumed until a third domestic production partner was established.
-Willys Mexicana, the company that would become Vehículos Automotores Mexicanos (VAM) was the third local company that AMC would sign an agreement during 1960.
+Willys Mexicana, the company that would become Vehículos Automotores Mexicanos (VAM) was the third local company that AMC would sign an agreement with during 1960.
 However, VAM did not assemble the Rambler Six and Rambler V8 models, focusing instead on the smaller-sized Rambler American cars.
 This marked the end of both the midsize Ramblers and subsequent first-generation Rambler Classics in the Mexican market.
 VAM never sought to import them instead either in 1960 and 1961 and the auto industry integration decree published in 1962 would legally ban the importation of fully assembled vehicles and engines.
-Willys Mexicana would not introduce a midsize AMC automobile until 1963, the model in question being the now second-generation Rambler Classic models.
+Willys Mexicana would not introduce a midsize AMC automobile until 1963, the cars being the second-generation Rambler Classic models.

-The 1956-1959 Rambler models represented the only case of an AMC midsize station wagon being available in Mexico as the future second-generation Classic, Rebel, and Matador station wagons would not be produced in the country.
+The 1956 through 1959 Rambler models represented the only case of an AMC midsize station wagon being available in Mexico as the future second-generation Classic, Rebel, and Matador station wagons would not be produced in the country.
 It also represented the only case in Mexico in which AMC's intermediate line had more than two body styles available.

-As of 2017, there is no record of the performance 1957 Rambler Rebel model being available in Mexico, although there was the possibility of it being imported through individual orders.
+As of 2017, there is no record of the high-performance 1957 Rambler Rebel being available in Mexico, although there was the possibility of it being imported through individual orders.